 Take COVID-19 as an example: either with demand surges or dips, companies were caught off guard and hit hard as the first wave of infections traveled the globe.
 No historical data was available to support the predictions and impacts of a fall in fuel demand, an unprecedented escalation in demand of medical supplies, or supplies and equipment to enable remote work due to lockdowns.

 We can now see that relying solely on historical data for forecast demand is not a best practice.
 Rather, incorporating lagging and leading market drivers can help companies monitor, respond and anticipate more effectively.
-These are the reasons why you need to switch to utilizing real-time market driver data.
+These are the reasons.

 Misalignment across planning functions